Asexuality

 Asexuality is the lack of sexual attraction to others, or low or absent interest in or desire for sexual activity.
 It may be considered a sexual orientation or the lack thereof.
 It may also be categorized more widely, to include a broad spectrum of asexual sub-identities.

 Asexuality is distinct from abstention from sexual activity and from celibacy, which are behavioral and generally motivated by factors such as an individual's personal, social, or religious beliefs.
 Sexual orientation, unlike sexual behavior, is believed to be "enduring".
-Some asexual people engage in sexual activity despite lacking sexual attraction or a desire for sex, for a number of reasons, such as a desire to physically pleasure themselves or romantic partners, or a desire to have children.
+Some asexual people engage in sexual activity despite lacking sexual attraction or a desire for sex, for a number of reasons, such as a desire to physically please themselves or romantic partners, or a desire to have children.

 Acceptance of asexuality as a sexual orientation and field of scientific research is still relatively new, as a growing body of research from both sociological and psychological perspectives has begun to develop.
 While some researchers assert that asexuality is a sexual orientation, other researchers disagree.
 Asexual individuals may represent about one percent of the population.

 Various asexual communities have started to form since the impact of the Internet and social media in the mid-1990s.
 The most prolific and well-known of these communities is the Asexual Visibility and Education Network, which was founded in 2001 by David Jay.

 Definition, identity and relationships

 Because there is significant variation among those who identify as asexual, the term asexuality can encompass broad definitions.
 Researchers generally define asexuality as the lack of sexual attraction or the lack of interest in sexual activity, though specific definitions vary—the term may be used to refer to individuals with low or absent sexual behavior or exclusively romantic non-sexual partnerships in addition to low or absent sexual desire or attraction.

 The Asexual Visibility and Education Network (AVEN), an online forum dedicated to asexuality, defines an asexual as "someone who does not experience sexual attraction", as well as adding that asexuality "at its core" is "just a word that people use to help figure themselves out", and encourages people to use the term asexual to define themselves "as long as it makes sense to do so".
 Asexuality is often abbreviated as ace, a phonetic shortening of asexual, and the community as a whole is likewise referred to as the ace community.